Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Acknowledgments

 \section{Acknowledgments}

-I am grateful for helpful comments from Johan A. Elkink, Nial Friel, Zbigniew Truchlewski, Martijn Schoonvelde, James Cross, and participants in the 2019 GPSA-SPSA Methodology conference, the 2019 Bayesian Nonparametrics conference, the 2019 Max Weber June Conference, the 2019 PSAI Annual Conference, and seminars at Dublin City University, University College Dublin, and the University of Strathclyde.
-I thank J. Michael Quinn and Mehmet Gurses for sharing their replication dataset and code.
-This work originates from the project ``Robust Statistical Decision Making for Policy and Politics.''
-The project was funded by the Irish Research Council (the grant number: GOIPD/2018/328).
+I am grateful for their helpful comments to the editors and the anonymous reviewers, Johan A. Elkink, Nial Friel, Zbigniew Truchlewski, Martijn Schoonvelde, James Cross, and participants in the 2019 GPSA-SPSA Methodology conference, the 2019 Bayesian Nonparametrics conference, the 2019 Max Weber June Conference, the 2019 PSAI Annual Conference, and in seminars at Dublin City University, University College Dublin, and the University of Strathclyde.
+I would like to acknowledge the receipt of funding from the Irish Research Council (the grant number: GOIPD/2018/328) for the development of this work.
+The views expressed are my own unless otherwise stated, and do not necessarily represent those of the institutes/organizations to which I am/have been related.